Hyperxq/AngularSchematicKit/README.md

 ### Problem to solve?

-If you work on a team you need to make the code standards for this reason formatters and linters are needed.
+If you work on a team, you need to make the code standards for this reason formatters and linters are needed.
 This schematic allows you to immediately configure Prettier and EsLint to your project.

 ## Add GitHooks schematic